bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 This section tries to provide key knowledge to at least be able to manipulate and edit the stack to your needs.

-Note that if you wish are new to cluster management system administration, `a full manual tutorial is available on github. <https://github.com/oxedions/admin_sys_baremetal_tutorial>`_
+Note that if you are new to cluster management system administration, `a full manual tutorial is available on github. <https://github.com/oxedions/admin_sys_baremetal_tutorial>`_

 Install Ansible